3drobotics/solodevguide/book/utils.md

 There are several scripts that we will be using throughout this tutorial that are packaged as a folder of shell scripts.

+* Enables direct Internet access from Solo through the host (required to install packages on Solo).
 * Resizing the root partition.
 * Installing `runit` to manage start processes.
 * Providing access to the video stream.
-* Tunnelling to the Internet through your host.

 All of these can be performed using the `solo-utils` command.
 To install, run this command on your *host* computer (you must be running OS X or Linux):